 Therefore, a synonym for “Thy will be done in earth, as it is in heaven”, is to pray that all people of the earth will worship the Lord God as all heaven is doing right now; however, He does not impose on our free will.
 We must choose to worship Him!

-Therefore, as you pray that God’s will for both heaven and earth will manifest in the earth.
+Consequently, as you pray that God’s will for both heaven and earth would manifest in the earth.
 It’s a prayer for all nations.
 It’s a prayer that people of all religious persuasions will worship the one true and living God, Christ Jesus our Lord.

 On the other hand, many Believers ask, but they don’t receive.
 Why?